d3moore2002/UCSD_BMES_PT_2024-25_HeartSim/README.md

    The full physical layout including the anatomical heart model, structural support, and the visual display for educational or research purposes.

 6. **Combining_Everything**
-   This is the full system integration zone—where all electrical, mechanical, and sensor components come together for complete functionality and testing.
+   This is the full system integration zone—where all electrical, mechanical, and sensor components come together to finalize a physical prototype.

 ---